arcticmatt/pencil-flip/content/How-To/how-to-setup-blog.md

    ![Pelican Quickstart](/images/pelican-quickstart-prompt.png)
    Here I answered "no" to the last question, where it asks us if we want to use our personal page.
-This is just determining whether we want to use Github Page's personal page, or Github Page's project page.
+This is just determining whether we want to use Github Page's Personal Page, or Github Page's Project Page.
 The only practical difference is a slight change in setup, so it doesn't really matter.
-But for the purposes of this how-to, I'll be showing how to set up the project page.
+But for the purposes of this how-to, I'll be showing how to set up the Project Page.
    Once all these questions have been answered, your project should be all set up, and the structure should look like the following:
    ![Pelican Proj Structure](/images/pelican-proj-structure.png)